RenderKit/embree/doc/src/api/RTC_GEOMETRY_TYPE_POINT.md

 #### DESCRIPTION

-Points with per vertex radii are supported with sphere, ray-oriented discs, and normal-oriented discs geometric represetntations.
+Points with per vertex radii are supported with sphere, ray-oriented discs, and normal-oriented discs geometric representations.
 Such point geometries are created by passing `RTC_GEOMETRY_TYPE_SPHERE_POINT`, `RTC_GEOMETRY_TYPE_DISC_POINT`, or